Lumminal/SS14-Design-Docs-Lumminal/Shadowling.md

 ## Mechanics: Passive Abilities

 ### Shadowmind
-Shadowlings and Thralls can talk in their own radio frequency with the :8 prefix
+Shadowlings and Thralls can talk in their own language by opening the language menu, similar to Blood Cultists

 ### Light Resistance
 Based on the amount of Thralls, they gain some form of light resistance.
 This makes Security and Crew to not spam lights, and fight them head-on.
 If I Am Light is used, this passive gets disabled and the ability takes over.